-So if you have been receiving SEN support at school or have an Education, Health and Care (EHC) plan, they explain about the types of support available, learning routes and qualification levels, and funding options.
+So if you have been receiving SEN support at school or have an Education, Health and Care (EHC) plan, the guide explains about the types of support available, learning routes and qualification levels, and funding options.

-- Suffolk SEND 16+ Transitions Guide - this is a new guide written for local young people and their parents/carers about how to prepare for, and the support available for making a transition.
+- Suffolk SEND 16+ Transitions Guide - this guide is written for local young people and their parents/carers about how to prepare for, and the support available for making a transition.
 This could be a transition in education and training, health services, into adult social care services or being supported in the community.
-It's published on the Suffolk Local Offer website

 This is called the SEND Young Person's Network - SEND means special educational needs and disabilities.

 So if this sounds interesting and you would like the chance to give your feedback, take a look at our SEND Young Person's Network page and find how to get involved.

-More sources of information and support
+Sources of information and support

 - National Careers Service - information on website, but young people can also contact via text, phone and email

 - Mencap Employment Services - Service offering young people with SEND 16-24 support, work opportunities and training before and during employment or placement.
-Read our blog post about the service.